axentix/axentix/README.md

   </a>
 </p>

-Axentix is an open source Framework based on CSS Grid using HTML, CSS and JS.
-The easy layout control and grid system makes it one of the most easy to learn framework.
+Axentix is a framework mixing fully customizable components & utility-first classes, leaving the design choice to the developer.

 ![home gif](https://useaxentix.com/img/gif-home.gif?2)